NYCDOB/Predictive-Analysis-of-ECB-Violations/README.md

 #Social Network Analysis

-The below graphs shows the network with edge thickness displayed and a cluster related to safety for January 2015:
+The below graphs shows the network with edge thickness displayed and a cluster related to safety for January 2015.
+The January results show strong ties between 4 pairs of violations, these pairs of violations have very thick edge widths.

 ![alt tag](https://cloud.githubusercontent.com/assets/11237613/17185540/7f5db1f4-53ff-11e6-9ca6-8516da6e82bc.png)

+Three clusters can be identified in the network – one in the center and two on the left.

+The cluster pictured above is a sub-cluster of the center cluster and is of interest because it is related to safety.
+It is composed of violations 210: Failure to Provide Documents at Construction Site, 115: Failure to Maintain Safety Equipment, 182: Work Not Conforming to Documents, 109: Failure to Safeguard Persons and 181: Failure to Maintain Housekeeping.

 ![alt tag](https://cloud.githubusercontent.com/assets/11237613/17185549/85dc6ebc-53ff-11e6-9690-41d62e1edaf5.png)